 Note: This post contains affiliate links.
 As always, we only link to products we’ve used and that we think add value to our readers.

-Whether you plan to catch some waves, explore colonial architecture, eat your weight in gallo pinto, or all of the above (Hint: choose all of the above…) packing smart for a trip to Nicaragua is essential.
+Whether you plan to hike a volcano, explore colonial architecture, eat your weight in gallo pinto, or all of the above (Hint: choose all of the above…) packing smart for a trip to Nicaragua is essential.

 Of course, if you’re like me you probably dread packing more than your annual dentist visits.
 The night before a big trip I end up either having a minor emotional meltdown or binge-watching BBC period dramas while pretending my empty backpack doesn’t exist.